Health Services provides appropriate, comprehensive medical and counseling services to address the needs of college students.

 See Current Fees for costs and coverage on the student health plan, the optional plan and private insurance.

-These services include annual Pap testing, sexually transmitted disease screening, contraception, pregnancy testing, evaluation of vaginal infections and evaluation of menstrual irregularities.
+These services include annual Pap testing (beginning at age 21), sexually transmitted infection screening, contraception, pregnancy testing, evaluation of vaginal infections and evaluation of menstrual irregularities.

 In addition to completing pre-travel forms such as needed for JYA, Health Services will review the health issues and needs in your proposed itinerary, whether it be academic related or personal.
 Necessary immunizations will be recommended and administered, and medications, such as malaria prophylaxis, prescribed.